 The term “deductible” in accounting is usually applied to the expenses your company has — “deductible expenses”.
 You can deduct these expenses from your profit before you report your taxable income to HMRC — the taxable income becomes less and the amount of the corporate income tax you pay also goes down.
 The expenses you cannot subtract are known as non-deductible.

 In this article, we cover what the taxable income is, what the rate of a corporation tax is and what expenses are deductible (allowable) or not (disallowable) for a private limited company.
-We still advise you to consult your bookkeeper and accountant to know for sure you make the deductions properly.
+We still advise you to consult your bookkeeper and accountant in the UK to know for sure you make the deductions properly.

 What is a corporation tax and a taxable income?

 A corporation tax is what you pay on your business profits in the UK.
 The rate for 2019 is 19%, the rate for 2020 is 17% (from April 1 2020).

 A taxable income is what your business gains in profits.
 It includes the money you get from:

 - Selling your company’s assets for more than they cost (‘chargeable gains’).

 Your business based in the UK: Corporation Tax must be paid on all profits coming both the from the UK and abroad.

 Your business based outside the UK (you have an office or a branch in the UK): Corporation Tax must be paid only on the profits gained in the UK.